Rvsomanth/Data_Science_Projects/Machine Learning Projects/Prediction-of-readmission-of-diabetic-patients-main/README.md

-The dataset is extracted from US hospitals of 10 years clinical care data.
-The dataset is used for diabetic patient readmission.
-The data was segregation is individuals based on their readmission, like > 30 days or <= 30 days.
-The readmission threshold was set as 30 days.
-Any individual is classified into one of the two classes -- 1. readmission > 30 days , 2. readmission <= 30 days.
-Readmission classification was done using the features age, race, gender, diag_1,2,3, tests etc.
-Problem Statement : To create binary classifier such that the individual is classified into the respective class.
+The dataset contains 10 years of clinical care data extracted from US hospitals.
+It is specifically used for the analysis of diabetic patient readmissions.
+The data was segmented into individuals based on their readmission status, categorized as either > 30 days or <= 30 days.
+The readmission threshold was set at 30 days, and each individual was assigned to one of these two classes.
+The classification of readmission status was determined using features such as age, race, gender, diag_1, diag_2, diag_3, various tests, etc. The problem statement is to create a binary classifier that accurately assigns individuals to their respective readmission class.